Understanding Fair Workweek: What is Premium Pay?

 - By Harri Insider Team | December 16, 2020

-What is Fair Workweek premium pay?
+What is Fair Workweek premium pay or predictability pay?

-Premium pay is a one-time payment that an employer pays to employees in addition to their earned wages.
-Under Fair Workweek, premium pay is required as compensation when an employer initiates last-minute changes to an employee’s work schedule or fails to notify an employee of their upcoming work shifts in advance.
+Premium pay is a penalty that an employer pays to employees in addition to their earned wages.
+Under Fair Workweek, premium pay is required as compensation when an employer initiates last-minute changes to an employee’s work schedule, fails to notify an employee of their upcoming work shifts in advance, or they violate right-to-rest rules. Â

 Last-minute scheduling actions that may result in premium payments include: